Poland Records 100,000 Covid-linked Deaths - UrduPoint

 Poland Records 100,000 Covid-linked Deaths

-More than 100,000 people have died in Poland from Covid since the start of the pandemic, the government said Monday, as the mortality rate in the country is among the highest in the world

-Warsaw, (UrduPoint / Pakistan Point News - 11th Jan, 2022 ) :More than 100,000 people have died in Poland from Covid since the start of the pandemic, the government said Monday, as the mortality rate in the country is among the highest in the world.
+Warsaw, (UrduPoint / Pakistan Point News - 11th Jan, 2022 ) :More than 100,000 people have died in from Covid in Poland, the government said Tuesday, with the mortality rate rising to one of the world's highest.

 "It's another sad day but particularly so today because we have crossed the threshold of 100,000 deaths," Health Minister Adam Niedzielski told news channel TVN24.